yaniccd/information_technology/information_technology/linux.md

 * `pip install virtualenv` to install a package for virtual environments.
 For some reason, there has been a bug on Ubuntu 23.10 that forced me to use `sudo apt install python3-virtualenv` to install packages.

 ## Python Virtual Environments
 After the installation of virtualenv, you can create an environement with `virtualenv path/name`.
 Then, you can activate the environment with `source path/name/bin/activate`.
 Example : `source ~/venv/radar/bin/activate`.
-You can always `deactivate` the environment. `sudo snap install jupyter` to install jupyter.
-You can then always open a Jupyter notebook with the command `jupyter notebook`.
+You can always `deactivate` the environment.
+The `pip install jupyterlab` or `sudo snap install jupyter` to install jupyter.
+You can then always open a Jupyter notebook with the command `jupyter lab` (or `jupyter notebook` for previous version).
 You can always close the instance from the terminal with `CTRL`+`C`.

 If you are working in a project with a `requirements.txt` file with the required packages needed to work on the projet, you simply have to run `pip install -r requirements.txt` to install the packages on your activated virtual environment.